Lre0/TayLaw/PRD.md

 **User Story**: As a legal professional, I want to upload a contract and receive an automated analysis of potential risks and compliance issues with full visibility into how the AI reached its conclusions.

 **Functional Requirements**:
+- **Document Upload**:
-- **Document Upload**: Support PDF, Word, and text file formats up to 100 pages
+  - Support PDF, Word, and text file formats up to 100 pages
+  - Single or multiple files per upload session
+  - Support for batch processing of multiple documents
+- **User Context Input**:
+  - Free text input box for additional business context
+  - Context combines with predefined prompts for analysis
+- **Prompt Selection**:
+  - List of predefined prompts including "Red Flags Review"
+  - Prompts stored and version controlled in the system
+  - User can select from predefined templates or create custom prompts
 - **Risk Analysis Processing**: AI identifies potential legal risks, compliance issues, and problematic clauses
 - **Agent Transparency**: Real-time visibility into what each AI agent is doing during analysis
 - **Interactive Results Interface**: